 Summary of Historic Preservation Concentrations

-Students in the Stuart Weitzman Graduate Program in Historic Preservation can choose between four concentrations: Architectural Conservation, Preservation Design, Preservation Planning and Public History of the Built Environment.
+Students in the Department of Historic Preservation can choose between four concentrations: Architectural Conservation, Preservation Design, Preservation Planning and Public History of the Built Environment.
 Dual degree and MSD-HP students do not need to declare a concentration.

 Architectural Conservation